VolmitSoftware/docs/iris/93-api-tree-feller.md

 - Exactly one of `commitLogCost` or `refundLogCost` follows a true reserve, except the miss cases under Failure policy.
 - **`commitLogCost` is final.** No later refund for that log.
 - `reserveLogCost` false ends the **whole** run immediately.
 - One tree, one run, server-wide.
-A second player on the same tree gets the break cancelled with drops suppressed; no hooks for them.
+The claim is keyed by world plus tree marker: a second player on the same tree gets the break cancelled with drops suppressed and no hooks.
 - **No terminal callback.** Count commits/refunds against activation if you need end-of-run accounting.

 ---